 One of the most mystical places we have ever been to, and our second favourite place in China after The Great Wall near Beijing, Zhangjiajie National Park and the Wulingyuan Scenic Area has to be right at the top of your must-visit places on a trip to China.
-Even though the place rose to fame as the inspiration for James Cameron in his blockbuster hit Avatar, it’s still not on many tourists and travellers’ radar.
+Even though the place rose to fame as the inspiration for James Cameron in his blockbuster hit Avatar, this China landmark is still not on many tourists and travellers’ radar.
 Although over the next few years, we expect that to change, so make sure you visit it as soon as possible.
 You won’t regret it.
-To help you along – especially since most of the information out there is pretty confusing – we’ve put together this epic guide to this UNESCO World Heritage site; the ultimate Zhangjiajie itinerary.
+To help you along – especially since most of the information out there is pretty confusing – we’ve put together this epic 3 days in Zhangjiajie guide for this UNESCO World Heritage site; our ultimate Zhangjiajie itinerary.

 What is the Zhangjiajie National Forest?

 Ok, the first thing that’s pretty important to understand is that when people talk about Zhangjiajie, they are generally referring to the absolutely stunning national park, but what’s really important to know is that there are two cities – Zhangjiajie and Wulingyuan, that are located either side of the Wulinguan Scenic Area, in which sits the Zhangjiajie National Park (one of 4 main areas).
 The cities are about 45 minutes to an hour (traffic dependant) apart, and based on your Zhangjiajie itinerary, it’s key to choose the right location to base yourselves.
 We’ll delve a little deeper into that when we talk about accommodation…!

 So what exactly is the Zhangjiajie National Forest?